The skinny on eCommerce business insurance

 Workers' compensation - Covers medical expenses for workplace-related injuries and illnesses, plus lost wages due to injury.

 An insurance broker can work with you to narrow down the coverage that works best for your specific needs.
-For example, you probably don't need worker's compensation if you're a sole proprietor running an eCommerce business.
+For example, you probably don't need worker's compensation if you're a sole proprietor running an eCommerce business (see our guide on what is eCommerce).

 Again, it's all about risk.
 If you own a tree cutting business, you're at a much higher risk of injury than if you're packing and shipping products from your garage.